-The Flow Checker also supports qualifier polymorphism, in which the type qualifiers can change independently of the underlying type.
+The Information Flow Checker also supports qualifier polymorphism, in which the type qualifiers can change independently of the underlying type.
 This allows a programmer to write a generic method that can operate on values of any information flow type.
 For example, if a method is declared as @PolySource int f(@PolySource int x), then it can be called on an int with any flow sources, and the result has exactly the same sources as the input.
 This can be viewed as a declaration and two uses of a type qualifier variable.
-The implicit type qualifier variables are automatically instantiated by the Flow Checker at the point of use.
+The implicit type qualifier variables are automatically instantiated by the Information Flow Checker at the point of use.

-For brevity, the additional annotation @PolyFlow can be written on a class or method declaration to indicate that all contained parameters and return types should be annotated as @PolySource @PolySink. @PolyFlow does not override explicitly-written annotations.
+For brevity, the additional annotation @PolyFlow can be written on a class or method declaration to indicate that all contained parameters and return types should be annotated as @PolySource @PolySink. @PolyFlow does not override explicitly-written annotations as explained in Section 3.8.1.